ray-harrison/unitycatalog/docs/server/configuration.md

 You can configure multiple buckets by incrementing the index *i* in the above parameters.
 The starting index should be 0.

 All the above parameters are required for each index.
+If using a third-party S3-compliant resource, such as MinIO, you will need to add the following attribute:

+- `s3.serviceEndpoint.i`: The third-party service endpoint, which serves as the STS endpoint to generate and use temp credentials.

 For vending temporary credentials, the server matches the bucket path in the table/volume storage_location with the bucket path in the configuration and returns the corresponding access key, secret key, and session token.